k2view-academy/K2View-Academy/articles/TDM/tdm_gui/17a_task_target_component_entities.md

 ## Testing environment

 Select one TDM environment from the drop-down list.
-The drop-down list displays the list of available target environments for the user.
+This list displays the available target environments for the user.
 Only environments that contain [systems with the select task's BE](11_environment_products_tab.md) are displayed.